1fish2/BBQTimer/README.md

 * Add a Settings dialog to pick {sound, vibrate, both, disable} for reminders.
 * Add a Settings dialog to pick the reminder alarm sound.
 * Add pause/resume/reset buttons to the notification area.
-* Improve the activity layout on tablet screens (esp. landscape).
 * Localize into several languages.
 * When stopped at 00:00, add the time of day to the widget? ... after a few minutes?
   (To track the time: Upon ACTION_SCREEN_ON when there are lock screen widgets, register a Service to listen for ACTION_TIME_TICK.
 Unregister upon ACTION_SCREEN_OFF or when the last widget is removed.)
 * Accessibility.
+* Display the time larger in the activity when the screen is wide and tall enough.
 * Use a font-resizing text view fit long durations in the Activity.
 See [Stack Overflow auto-scale-textview-text-to-fit-within-bounds](http://stackoverflow.com/questions/5033012/auto-scale-textview-text-to-fit-within-bounds/), [Stack Overflow how-to-adjust-text-font-size-to-fit-textview](http://stackoverflow.com/questions/2617266/how-to-adjust-text-font-size-to-fit-textview/),